 - The Greek Orthodox Archdiocese of American and St. Nicholas Church: Representing in their negotiations with The Port Authority of New York and New Jersey to relocate St. Nicholas Church onto a portion of the World Trade Center (WTC) site adjacent to Liberty Park, as part of the overall WTC redevelopment.
 The original St. Nicholas Church had been destroyed in the events of November 11, 2001.

-- Major global engineering firm: Representing in connection with an investigation by the World Bank Integrity Vice Presidency into alleged corrupt and fraudulent practices by a foreign subsidiary involved in a bank-funded project.
+- Anti-corruption: Representing major global engineering firm in connection with an investigation by the World Bank Integrity Vice Presidency into alleged corrupt and fraudulent practices by a foreign subsidiary involved in a bank-funded project.

 - Keybank: Advising on a $60 million Build America Bond transaction for the Navajo Nation, the first large scale loan to be governed solely by tribal law and tribal courts.
 This transaction was awarded the "Deal of the Year" award in 2011 by the Native American Finance Officers Association.